Frequently Asked Questions

-Malt barley growers in Argentina, Brazil, Canada, China, Mexico, Russia, the United States and Uruguay are currently participating in SmartBarley.
+Malt barley growers in Argentina, Brazil, Colombia, Mexico, Russia, South Africa,Tanzania, Uganda, the United States, Uruguay and South Africa are currently participating in SmartBarley.

 If you are a malt barley grower that currently contracts with AB InBev or one of our affiliates, and are interested in participating in SmartBarley, please contact your local AB InBev agronomist.

-SmartBarley is playing an important role in helping us achieve this goal by identifying opportunities to improve water management and reduce water risks, driving the exchange of improved practices related to water use efficiency and water productivity, and measuring the efficacy of soil and irrigation management pilot initiatives.
+SmartBarley is playing an important role in helping us achieve this goal by identifying opportunities to improve productivity and environmental performance, driving the exchange of improved practices across growing regions and measuring the efficacy and impact of our initiatives.